🌟An alternative horizontal menu bar is provided at the foot of every page

 An interactive location map is available here.

 BCOG is made up entirely of volunteers.
-New members are always welcome (there's no membership fee).
+New volunteers are always welcome (there's no membership fee).
 If you would like to join us, please contact Jill Lloyd, BCOG Chair, for further information (email@example.com or tel: 01308 458480).
-BCOG's Data Protection statement can be found at the foot of this page.

 ✰ Working Days to care for the orchard are held monthly, usually on the second Sunday of the month.
 All skills and general help are much appreciated.
 You can find out more about our working days here.

 ✰ Please check the Calendar for working day dates (including those at Jubilee Green), plus information about our forthcoming events.